Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Criteria

-The first of our core criteria are the \textit{Condorcet criterion}---a candidate who is majority preferred to every other candidate must be the unique winner---and the \textit{Condorcet loser criterion}---a candidate who is majority dispreferred to every other candidate must not be among the winners.
+The next notions of dominance are based on majority preference rather than unanimity: the \textit{Condorcet} (\textit{winner}) \textit{criterion} states that a candidate who is majority preferred to every other candidate must be the unique winner, while the \textit{Condorcet loser criterion} states that a candidate who is majority dispreferred to every other candidate must not be among the winners.

 \begin{definition} For a profile $\mathbf{P}$ and $x\in X(\mathbf{P})$, we say that $x$ is a \textit{Condorcet winner} (resp.~\textit{Condorcet loser}) \textit{in $\mathbf{P}$} if for every $y\in X(\mathbf{P})\setminus\{x\}$, we have $Margin(x,y)>0$ (resp.~$Margin(y,x)>0$ and $X(\mathbf{P})\neq\{x\}$). \end{definition}